AFC Champions League: Andres Iniesta makes a mark in Doha as Vissel Kobe reach the quarter-finals | Goal.com

 The 36-year-old, who has literally won it all in a glittering career, looked to be as hungry as ever during the 65 minutes he was on the pitch.
 The result brings a very special achievement very much in the realms of possibility for Iniesta.

-Not many have won the continental titles in both Asia and Europe (at least ever since AFC Champions League was remodelled into the current format in 2001).
-One name that comes off the top of your head is Italian coach Marcelo Lippi who won the UEFA Champions League with Juventus (1995-96) before winning the AFC Champions League with Guangzhou Evergrande (2014).
+Not many have won the continental titles in both Asia and Europe (at least ever since AFC Champions League was remodeled into the current format in 2001).
+One name that comes off the top of your head is Italian coach Marcelo Lippi who won the UEFA Champions League with Juventus (1995-96) before winning the AFC Champions League with Guangzhou Evergrande (2013).

 However, Lippi did it as a coach.
 Iniesta certainly has a chance to become the first player to do so.
 Thomas Vermaelen, former Barcelona defender who is also a part of the Vissel Kobe side, can also achieve this feat alongside Iniesta.